kalkaprasad/kalkaprasad/Readme.md

 ## 1. 🙋‍♂️ About Me

- - 👨‍💻 I’m currently working at TCS as a Assistent Software Engineer .**
+ - 👨‍💻 I’m currently working at TCS as a Assistent System Engineer trainee .**

 - 🔭 I’m currently working on **[Covid-19 Tracker](https://covid-19-tracker-e4bda.web.app/)**